makoConstruct/termpose/basic C++ api.md

 cout<< tr->termify(r).prettyPrint() <<endl;
 ```

 One of the advantages of using a `Translator`; if there are type errors, a `Translator` will find all of them and it will list their line and column number in the `TyperError` it will throw.
-For comparable code you would be likely to write using check and termify methods, it is likely that you will only find the first error, and then throw there.
+For comparable code you would be likely to write using check and termify methods, it is likely that you would only find the first error, and then throw there.

 ### Example